Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 df = df.select("field1", "field2", explode("field3").alias("nested_field"))
 ```

+Solutions:

 Option A is correct.
 This option's code effectively makes use of the spark.readStream function, which is required to read streaming data.
-The format is specified as "cloudfiles" by the .format("cloudfiles") directive, indicating that the files are kept in cloud storage.
-The files' format is set to JSON
+The format is specified as "cloudfiles" by the `.format("cloudfiles")` directive, indicating that the files are kept in cloud storage.

+The files' format is set to JSON by the `.option("format", "json")`.

-by the .option("format", "json").
-Automatic schema inference is made possible by the .option("inferSchema", "true") based on the information in the files.
+Automatic schema inference is made possible by the `.option("inferSchema", "true")` based on the information in the files.

-Finally, the .load("dbfs:/mnt/data") specifies where the JSON files are located in the cloud storage.
-The engineer uses the
+Finally, the `.load("dbfs:/mnt/data")` specifies where the JSON files are located in the cloud storage.

-.select function to perform specific transformations after loading the JSON files into the DataFrame df.
+The engineer uses the `.select` function to perform specific transformations after loading the JSON files into the DataFrame df.
 In this instance,
 the engineer chooses the fields "field1" and "field2" as well as the nested "field3" and gives it the alias "nested_field" using the explode function.
 This makes it possible to process and analyze the transformed data further.

-Option B is incorrect.
-This option's code is not the best strategy because it employs spark.read rather than spark.readStream, which is inappropriate for handling streaming data.
-Additionally, reading files from cloud storage using the "cloudfiles" format is not a valid option because of the spark.read function does not directly support it.

-Option C is incorrect.
-Because it makes use of spark.readStream's "autoloader" format, the code in this option is not the best strategy.
-The "autoloader" format does not satisfy the requirement for loading JSON files into Python DataFrames because it is not a legitimate format for loading JSON files.

-Option D is incorrect.
-This option's code uses spark.read rather than sp   ark, which is not the best strategy.it is incompatible with streaming data because readStream is used.
-Additionally, the spark.read function does not directly support the "cloudfiles" format, making it inappropriate for reading files from cloud storage

 **Question 6
-Data Modeling A data engineer works on a real-time data processing pipeline using Databricks and Kafka as a messaging system.
+A data engineer works on a real-time data processing pipeline using Databricks and Kafka as a messaging system.
 The pipeline consists of several data sources that must be processed and transformed before being loaded into a target database.
 The engineer has decided to use Medallion architecture for data modeling.
 Which of the following is the best approach for implementing the pipeline?**